Here’s a strange fact about me: I’m almost always happy but very rarely cheerful.

 An implication of this theory is that we can’t directly control how we feel—We can’t simply dial up our joy levels any more than we can turn down our sadness levels.
 We can only change the way we feel indirectly by changing how we think and behave, two things we actually have direct control over.

-This leads to a bit of a paradox: If we think of cheerfulness as a feeling or trait—something we just have or happen to feel sometimes—we’re giving up responsibly for and control over it.
+This leads to a bit of a paradox: If we think of cheerfulness as a feeling or trait—something we just have or happen to feel sometimes—we’re giving up responsibility for and control over it.
 Which means we’re only allowing ourselves to feel cheerful when things in our life are going well.

 I said earlier that I almost always seem cheerful to others and even feel cheerful myself, but I still don’t think of myself as particularly cheerful.
 The reason is, I have a hard time acting cheerfully when I don’t feel cheerful and the circumstances of life don’t cooperate with my wishes.

 Most of the time it’s easy for me to be cheerful.
 I have a very privileged and fortunate life, which makes it easy to maintain a cheerful mindset and outlook.
 I have a great job, a loving and supportive spouse, great kids, an awesome family, wonderful friends, etc. In short, I have a lot of things going for me which makes it easy to approach life with a cheerful attitude and cheerful behaviors.